Ad115/ICGC-data-parser/docs/mutation-recurrence-workflow.rst

 Results
 -------

 The following specifies the outputs seen at each step.
-This output serves as input to the next step.
+Each step's input is the input for the next one.

 Fetching of the recurrence data (no. of affected donors) for a cancer project and/or gene of interest
 -----------------------------------------------------------------------------------------------------